-Billy Apple: Severe Tropical Storm 9301 Irma Billy Apple: Severe Tropical Storm 9301 Irma$40.00 Billy Apple: Severe Tropical Storm 9301 Irma quantity — OR — Add to cart Related products Mickey Smith, As You Will: Carnegie Libraries of the South Pacific $50.00 Add to cart Unstuck in Time $49.00 Add to cart ATE Journal of Māori Art Volume Two $23.00 Add to cart Gregor Kregar: Dream House Project $20.00 Add to cart Nanette Cameron: Interior Design Legend $40.00 Add to cart Best Design Awards 2016 Editorial and Books – Finalist Billy Apple integrates art with life by using his 1993 travel experience on a freighter as the basis for Severe Tropical Storm 9301 Irma.
+Billy Apple: Severe Tropical Storm 9301 Irma Billy Apple: Severe Tropical Storm 9301 Irma$40.00 Billy Apple: Severe Tropical Storm 9301 Irma quantity Add to cart Related products Bruce Barber: Work 1970-2008 $25.00 Add to cart THE HIVE HUMS WITH MANY MINDS $29.00 Add to cart ATE Journal of Māori Art Volume Two $23.00 Add to cart Gregor Kregar: Dream House Project $20.00 Add to cart Best Design Awards 2016 Editorial and Books – Finalist Billy Apple integrates art with life by using his 1993 travel experience on a freighter as the basis for Severe Tropical Storm 9301 Irma.
 It is a particularly relevant publication at a time when the increasing ferocity of storms, thanks to global warming, are having a major impact.
 In March 1993, Apple was a passenger aboard the Chiricana, a refrigerated cargo vessel transporting a cargo of high quality squash from New Zealand to Japan.
 The Chiricana made a detour from its predetermined course in an attempt to avoid the rapidly escalating tropical storm up ahead.
 The work documents and encodes into art the sequence of events that began a day out of Napier and finished a day before arrival to Osaka.
 Data generated by ship and storm has been collected from the ship’s logbook and satellite forecasting by Apple, then collated and schematised into the visual, aural and moving image components.
 This artist’s book presents the art project as a publication accompanied by three essays: on artists’ journeys by Wystan Curnow; on sound works by Andrew Clifford and on science/art and the weather by Mary Morrison.
 ISBN 978-0-473-31435-4 By completing a purchase through Te Tuhi's shop you are agreeing to our Terms & conditions.